US PDCA NCAA DIVING POLLS & POWER RANKINGS

 2025-26 Coaches Poll

-In the new composite dual-gender rankings, where we average the women’s and men’s polls for dual-gender programs only, Texas sits at the top with Purdue in a close second.
-Indiana, Florida, and Miami (FL) round out the Top 5.
+In the composite dual-gender rankings, where we average the women’s and men’s polls for dual-gender programs only, Miami (FL) logically sits alone at the top, with other traditional powerhouse programs Purdue, Texas, Indiana, and Tennessee rounding out the Top 5.

-From a conference perspective, the BigTen have four women’s teams in the top six places while the SEC has four in the Top 10.
-BigTen men’s programs sit at 1-2-4, but the SEC has five teams inside the Top 10.
+From a conference perspective, the BigTen have five women’s teams in the top eight spots while the SEC again has four in the Top 10.
+The men’s side saw a bigger shake up with the BigTen securing four and the SEC three inside the Top 10.
+The ACC, Big12, and Ivy League each also have a program in the Top 10.

 Rankings are calculated using a modified 24-deep scoring model.
 Total points by ranked place divided by number of voters.
 Points by ranked place are awarded as follows: